CrabroATL/Plant-Database/readme.md

 ### Unit Tests

 Using quicktest.py known locations of counties in a selected image can be verfied to have been read correctly.
+Programs generacheck.py and family_check.py were used to find errors in the OCR that needed to be fixed with the edgecase cleaner.

 ### Integration Tests